Dzaleka-Connect/dzaleka-connect/index.md

     subtitle: Made By Refugees & Immigrants
     image_alt: lorem-ipsum
     content: >
-      The Tarjimly team is comprised of four full-time staff and over 25 volunteers living in three different countries.
-Our founders are MIT graduates, YC alum, and Forbes 30 Under 30 awardees.
+      The Dzaleka Connect team is comprised of four full-time staff and over 10+ volunteers living in three different countries.
 Our team and board members are comprised of former refugees and immigrants.
 We work hard to ensure our vision and process are centered around the voices and needs of vulnerable people and refugees.
     type: section_content
 seo: